 Beats Studio 4 should host USB-C charging and improved ANC.

-It’s been over five years since the release of the Beats Studio 3 — a lifetime in the audio world.
-Best suited for bass heads, they offered solid noise cancellation, and were powered by Apple’s own W1 chip.
+It’s been over five years since the release of the Beats Studio 3 — a lifetime in the audio world — so it’s about time Beats released headphones in 2023.
+Best suited for bass heads, these headphones still offer solid noise cancelation and use Apple’s W1 chip.
 For those already part of Apple’s ecosystem, connecting to these headphones is a breeze.
-Their battery life was excellent, too.
-Listening at a moderate volume with ANC turned on, these headphones could easily clear 20-22 hours.
+Their battery life is excellent, too.
+Listening at a moderate volume with ANC turned on grants 20-22 hours of music playback.

 These headphones boast a 3.5mm jack input for wired listening.
 The micro-USB charger, however, may be a thing of the past.
 Most notably, USB-C charging will become mandatory for devices across Europe by 2024, which could have worldwide implications for upcoming devices.
 Either way, the Beats Studio 4 should upgrade to a more modern connector.
-ANC capability also needs to compete with the likes of Sony and Bose if Beats wants to keep pace.
-This was a shortcoming of the Studio 3 headphones when compared to Sony’s WH-1000XM5, for example.
+ANC capability must also compete with Sony and Bose if Beats wants to keep pace.
+This was a shortcoming of the Studio 3 headphones compared to Sony’s WH-1000XM5.

 It’s also time Beats gave up the proprietary nonsense and embraced Android users with open arms.
-That means better BLUetooth connectivity options and perhaps even support for a wider array of codecs, including lossless audio over BLUetooth.
-We’d also like to see a comfier design, with a padded headband and larger ear cups.
+That means better Bluetooth connectivity options and perhaps even support for a wider array of codecs, including lossless audio over Bluetooth.
+We’d also like a comfier design, with a padded headband and larger ear cups.
 While we’re wishing, Qi wireless charging would also be a welcome feature for these new headphones, in addition to fast charging.

-There you have it; five key headphone releases to keep an eye out for in 2023.
+There you have it; our key headphone 2023 releases to keep an eye out for this year.
 Is there anything you have your eye on that didn’t make the list?
 Let us know in the comments below.